ChironSZTE/cave-of-chiron/_pages/topics/docker/faq.md

 These are also commonly found on websites of Container Registries, like Docker Hub, but also in your software's (e.g. Gitea) own documentation.

+You can find more details [here](images.md#identification-of-images) on how to identify a container image name.

 ## I have the name of a container image, how can I run it?

 Your team has said you need to start up a new container thats called this way: `gitea/gitea:1.19`.